scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 As discussed before, the overlapping of data requests from different processes can lead to higher I/O time and as a result poor performance.
 This is strongly affecting our results since our compute per frame is not heavy and therefore the overlapping of data requests will be more frequent depending on the file format.
 The effect on the performance is strongly dependent on file format and some formats like XTC file formats which take advantage of in-built decompression are less affected by the contention from many data requests from many processes.
-However, when extending to more than one node, even XTC files are affected by this, as is also shown in the previous sections.
+However, when extending to multiple nodes, even XTC files are affected by this, as is also shown in Figure :ref:`IO-comparison` B, E.
 In Lustre, a copy of the shared file can be in different physical storage devices (OSTs).
 Single shared files can have a stripe count equal to the number of nodes or processes which access the file.
-In the present study, we set the stripe count equal to three which is equal to the number of nodes used for our benchmark.
+In the present study, we set the stripe count equal to three which is equal to the number of nodes used for our benchmark using distributed scheduler.
 This may be helpful to improve performance, since all the processes from each node will have a copy of the file and as a result the contention due to many data requests will decrease.
 Figure :ref:`speedup-IO-600x-striping` show the speed up and I/O time per frame plots obtained for XTC file format (600X) when striping is activated.
 As can be seen, IO time is level across parallelism up to 72 cores which means that striping is helpful for leveling IO time per frame across all cores.
-However, based on the timing plots shown in Figure :ref:`timing-600x-striping`, there is a time difference between average total compute and I/O time and job execution time which is due to the stragglers and as a result the overall speed-up is not improved as compared to what we had in Figure :ref:`speedup-600x`.
+However, based on the timing plots shown in Figure :ref:`timing-600x-striping`, there is a time difference between average total compute and I/O time and job execution time which is due to the stragglers and as a result the overall speed-up is not improved.

 .. figure:: figs/panels/speed-up-IO-600x-striping.pdf